Modeling matter(s) in SEOBNRv5THM: Generating fast and accurate effective-one-body waveforms for spin-aligned binary neutron stars: The SEOBNRv5THM model

-In contrast to the BBH baseline model, for \vfivet\ we choose a reference time $t_{\rm{ref}}=t_{2\rm{ISCO}}$ that is twice the ISCO radius of the BBH case.
+that is twice the ISCO radius of the remnant BH that one would expect if the coalescing NSs were BHs, i.e. employing the same fitting formulas as in \vfivehm.
 The reason for this choice is that the BBH ISCO is not necessarily crossed for BNS systems.
-Rather, the ODE integration will stop prior to ISCO crossing in many regions across the BNS parameter space, typically because there will be a peak in $p_{r_*}$.
+Rather, the ODE integration will stop prior to the ISCO crossing in many regions across the BNS parameter space, typically because there will be a peak in $p_{r_*}$.

 This is reasonable from a physical point of view, as the NSs are likely to touch, become disrupted or strongly deformed instead of plunging into each other like BHs.
-Changing the reference point to the earlier time of the $r = 2\,r_{\rm{ISCO}}$ crossing that is reached across the whole relevant parameter space therefore gives us more control on $t_{\rm match}$.
+The ISCO radius of a NS is, for example, expected to be comparable to its physical radius $r_{\rm{ISCO}} \approx r_{\rm{NS}}$, but can be larger or smaller dependent on the NS's EoS and resulting compactness.
+Consequently, for different BNS systems, the ISCO crossing of the EOB system and the NSs touching each other and merging could occur in any order.
+Changing the arbitrary reference point to the earlier time of the $r_{\rm ref} = 2\,r_{\rm{ISCO}}$ crossing that is reached across the relevant parameter space therefore gives us more control on $t_{\rm match}$.
+This control is of importance for a more accurate modeling of the time of merger and the pre-merger waveform, as we discuss below, but also to increase the robustness of our EOB model under small perturbations of the intrinsic parameters.

 Regarding the waveform prior to the peak emission, we opt to take a different approach to what has been presented in the literature so far to model the non-linear matter and gravity effects close to merger.
 Instead of BNS-tuned NQCs as have been developed and used in \teob~\cite{Gamba:2023mww}, we develop a phenomenological model for the phase and amplitude close to merger.
 Our reason for this is that on some parts of the parameter space, BNS-tuned NQCs can lead to a dephasing and overestimated amplitude of the waveform towards merger in comparison to NR.
 This can be seen in the top panel of Fig.~\ref{fig:frequency}, where we show the frequency-time evolution around merger for the exemplary SACRA simulation of a $(1.25 + 1.25)\ M_{\odot}$ BNS for different pre-merger models.
 We remind that an incorrect frequency evolution translates into a dephasing over time in comparison to NR.